AIPI540/AIPI540-Deep-Learning-Applications/quickstart_guides/infra_setup/GCP_quickstart.md

 ## Access Your Newly Created VM via command line

 Now that you have created your VM, you want to be able to connect to it from your computer.
-The rest of this tutorial goes over how to do that using the command line.
+This section goes over how to do that using the command line.

 ### Install gcloud command-line Tools
 To access [gcloud commands](https://cloud.google.com/sdk/docs/cheatsheet) in your local terminal, install [Google Cloud SDK](https://cloud.google.com/sdk/docs) that is appropriate for your platform and follow their instructions.